Verification knowledge hub

 GDPR strict consent:

-Important thing to do is to prove your legal bases by running a test based on this legal framework.
+The important thing to do is to prove your legal basis by running a test based on this legal framework.
 A test means that you will document your compliance, your approach and the arguments that you have reviewed before.

 Certain basic rights are now guaranteed to the individuals regarding their personal data:

 Users have the right to know if their personal data are being processed, what and how it is being processed, and what are the data processing operations.

 Users can prohibit particular data processing operations.
 Individuals may also object to the processing of their personal data for direct marketing purposes.

 Individuals may request to complete or correct the incompleted or incorrect data to ensure that the processing of personal data is in compliance with applicable data protection rules.

 Some circumstances allow users to restrict the processing of their personal data, for example when the user questions the accuracy of the data.